jeffseely/jeffseely.github.io/Text.md

 ```
 While I could have put all three lines on a single line, notice how the *indenting* improves readability.
 There are often multiple ways to do something.
 The goal of our various decisions is readability and error avoidance.
 We may not choose the most convenient way but we should always choose the most readable way.
 Using descriptive variable names, declaring them at the beginning of a program and assigning initial values has over decades of programming proven to be the best way to do things.

-Repl.it provide some nice editing and formatting features.
+Replit.com provide some nice editing and formatting features.
 If you right click on a selected section of code, you have the option to format it, that is, it will automatically indent correctly.
 This is very helpful when trying to find errors.
 If you right click a variable name, you have the option of changing all of them.
 There are many other helpful options as well in the command palette.

-Finally, please understand that while we are using the Repl.it environment to learn programming, if we were to use the same code on a webpage, the web browser would also produce prompt and alert boxes for input and output.
-The code we learn in Repl.it will be useful in more realistic situations like web pages.
+Finally, please understand that while we are using the Replit.com environment to learn programming, if we were to use the same code on a webpage, the web browser would also produce prompt and alert boxes for input and output.
+The code we learn in Replit.com will be useful in more realistic situations like web pages.

 <!----><a name="1.5"></a>
 ## 1.5 Types of Values & Operators